 Students can apply for the IR Major or declare the IR minor at the end of their second year of studies at UBC.

-Prospective students wishing to enter 1st or 2nd year studies at UBC with the goal of studying International Relations, should apply to UBC, select the Faculty of Arts as their program option, and then work on meeting the pre-requisites for the IR major during their first two years of study.
+Students wishing to enter 1st or 2nd year studies at UBC with the goal of studying International Relations should: apply to UBC, select the Faculty of Arts as their program option, and then work on meeting the prerequisites for the IR major (noted below) during their first two years of study.

-Students transferring from other post-secondary institutions who expect to have at least 54 transfer credits upon admission to UBC, should first apply to UBC* and then apply to the International Relations major.
+Students transferring from other post-secondary institutions to UBC for their 3rd year of studies (at least 54 transfer credits), should first apply to UBC and then apply to the International Relations major.

-- enrollment in the Faculty of Arts at the University of British Columbia;
+- enrolment in the Faculty of Arts at the University of British Columbia;

 - completion of 54 or more credits;

-- completion of at least one of the lower level requirements below; however, it is strongly recommended that students complete all of the lower level requirements prior to third year:
+- completion of at least one of the lower level requirements below; however, it is strongly recommended that students complete all of the lower level requirements prior to entering their third year:

 - Requirement 2: Political Science 260

-- It is also advisable for students to have started on their IR language requirement but this can be completed in their 3rd or 4th year.
+- It is also advisable for students to have started on their IR language requirement but this can be completed in the 3rd or 4th year.